 Because cubs often stay with their moms for at least two and a half years, the maximum number of times a female can give birth in a lifetime is once every three years.

-The time between spawning seasons is significantly greater in specific locations close to the Arctic coast.
-The average lifespan in the wild is 20 to 25 years, but there have been highly uncommon reports of the creatures living more than 35 years old.
+The time between spawning seasons is significantly greater in locations near the Arctic coast.
+The average lifespan in the wild is 20 to 25 years, but there have been highly uncommon reports of creatures living more than 35 years old.

 Social System and lifestyle